Slartibartfast Rally 2019

 The Slartibartfast is a two week rally which brings together the best of Scandinavia including Denmark, Sweden, Finland and the Norwegian fjords from its starting point in The Netherlands.

-We are honouring his great work with a rally from The Hague in The Netherlands to Kirkenes, the most northerly town of Norway from where we take the Hurtigruten ferry to Bergen, following the crinkly bits, as they were described, all the way to Bergen.
-But, we don’t just sit on the ship as each morning we disembark and rally around the great roads of the north, catching up with our floating hotel in the evening.
+We are honouring his great work with a rally from Apeldoorn in The Netherlands to Kirkenes, the most northerly town of Norway from where we take the Hurtigruten ferry to Bergen, following the crinkly bits, as they were described.
+But, we don’t just sit on the ship and watch the world go by.
+No. Each morning we disembark and rally along the great roads of Norway, catching up with our floating hotel in the evening.

 To get to Roskilde, our next night stop, we cross the Fehmarn Bridge then take the Puttgarden to Rodby Ferry which has 48 sailings per day.
+We have a rest day in Roskilde to take stock and fettle the cars.
 From here we cross into Sweden where our first overnight is in Jonkoping, once famous for its matchstick industry.

 Our journey through the lakes of Sweden take us to Mora, famous for its clocks, scenery and Mora Witch Trials in 1669.
 Now it’s a peaceful town better known for its scenery and tranquil lifestyle.

-After Mora we head for Ostersund on Lake Storsjon which resisted the industrial revolution in order to keep its clean air and becoming a centre of outdoor activities and education.
+After Mora we head for Ostersund on Lake Storsjon which resisted the industrial revolution in order to keep its clean air and become a centre of outdoor activities and education.

 From Ostersund we continue north to Arjeplog which is the home of automotive winter testing.
 Very close to the Arctic Circle it has long days and short nights in the summer.

-The following day we drive 200kms on easy roads to Kirkenes where we join the MS Midnatsol, our floating hotel, for the next week admiring the work of Slartibartfast on our way to Bergen.
+The following day we join the MS Midnatsol, our floating hotel for the next few days, and from which we can admire the work of Slartibartfast on our way to Bergen.

-Your Ship: We will be on the MS Midnatsol, one of the newest on the fleet, which is 135.75 metres long and has a capacity of 35 cars.
-There are the usual amenities on board including a couple of bars, two dining rooms, a grill a food court and even an outside Jacuzzi.
+Your Ship: We will be on the MS Midnatsol, one of the newest and most luxurious on the fleet.Its more cruise than ferry and has comprehensive facilities on board including a couple of bars, two dining rooms, a grill a food court and even an outside Jacuzzi..
+The dining is exceptional and if you choose a suite you won’t be disappointed despite the extra cost. ty of 35 cars.

 Quotes from Slartibartfast: